 Four: If you do live near a river, lake or the sea, look into organisations in the area that are working together to preserve the environment.
 This might include work with litter picking, protecting wildlife and creating awareness of the issues.
 If there isn’t an organisation in your area?
 Start one!

 So yes, the bad news is that rivers in Britain are in a sorry state.
 They need some tender loving care and they need everyone to stand up for them.
-Experts don't seem to think that it's a lost cause - by working together, we can help clean up our rivers and make Britain a safe place for river dwelling creatures, but we have to act now.
-Now go look at otter pups.
+Experts don't seem to think that it's a lost cause - by working together, we can help clean up our rivers and make Britain a safe place for river-dwelling creatures, but we have to act now.